beebmx/kirby-pay/docs/guide/languages.md

 ## Example

-To customize this with your [language](https://getkirby.com/docs/guide/languages/introduction#adding-languages) you can setup the localization:
+To customize **Kirby Pay** with your [language](https://getkirby.com/docs/guide/languages/introduction#adding-languages) you can setup the localization as indicated below:

 ```php
 <?php